 UK traveller Henry Nottage rode his Métisse (the bike of Steve McQueen) overland from Sheffield to Nepal and then on to Malaysia.
 We catch up with him as his bike arrives back in the UK…

+I wanted a classic bike, for reasons that are vague and complicated even for me.
+I had a ride on a Norton Commando, which was my first choice, but I quickly realised that if I tried riding it on gravel I’d probably kill myself.
+I decided instead on the Métisse as it uses a Motorcross frame from the sixties so I thought it more suitable.
+It’s a Métisse frame with a Triumph Trophy engine (casings from 1971 with new piston and barrel), the back wheel from a BSA Victor Special and the front wheel off some sort of Triumph.
+It took two weeks to build it.
 I was going to build it in my dad’s shed but Métisse said, ‘no just build it in their factory.’
 It meant that I had people around to point me in the right direction, as I’d never built a bike before and needed some help using the lathe and other bits of machinery.

+The frame originally came from a racing bike and so had never been registered on the road before.
+It’s also registered without an engine number, which didn’t cause any problems with the Carnet.
 The only problem I did have was the number plate, which I didn’t realise was wrong until a guard at the Thai border pointed out that it read 293, not 239, as it reads on my documentation.
 I’d ordered the plate days before leaving, bolted it straight on and never noticed the numbers were wrong!

 When I left, I didn’t have any silencers on either, just straight-through pipes, but in India the authorities made me fit some as they thought it sounded a little too fruity for the roads there.

+The tank is a custom made aluminium tank, made with a week’s notice by a man named Pete down in Bournemouth.
 He liked the sound of the trip, stopped what he was doing, I went down there and he made me a hand-crafted tank much bigger than the tanks you usually find on Métisse.

 This one holds around 13-litres, which is twice what they usually hold.
 From that, I get around 150 miles.
 The tank was actually one of the first problems I had with the bike on the trip, as to get it to fit, I’d had to ‘ﬂare’ it out around the frame.
 This weakened the seams and eventually as I rode through Europe it started to split.
 I finally got it fixed properly by a guy in Thailand who blew all the fuel out and welded it up properly.